 From the moment you tell people you’re pregnant, you immediately field a ton of excited questions.
 People are anxious to hear about your pregnancy and intentionally ask you about your plans.
 One question that I’ve gotten a lot is “Are you going to find out the gender of your baby?”
 And the answer, in short, is no.

 But you know what’s really surprised me?
 That people can’t believe we aren’t going to find out.
 Or that we’ve gotten more negative responses than positive.
-We know we aren’t the norm, so I’m here to clear up some of the confusion as to why you might want to wait to find your baby’s gender until they’re born.
+We know we aren’t the norm, so I’m here to clear up some of the confusion as to why you might want to wait to find out your baby’s gender until they’re born.

 1. You’ll be in for the biggest, best surprise ever.

 I’m a huge, huge surprise lover.
 Like seriously—if someone plans me a surprise anything (date, party, etc.), I’m theirs forever.
-But what better surprise than finding out the very moment of your child’s birth if they are a boy or a girl?
+But what better surprise than finding out at the very moment of your child’s birth if they are a boy or a girl?
 The anticipation of finding out is my favorite part, and I’m happy to wait for that surprise at the end.

 2. You’ll get neutral items that you can use for future children.

 I’ve been to many baby showers where the majority of gifts are clothes.
 It’s handy to have cute clothes gifted to you, but we’re okay with secondhand outfits and borrowing items once baby is born.
 Plus, we’re looking forward to getting lots and lots of diapers, and other bigger items or gender neutral onesies to reuse someday.

 3. It will give you extra motivation in labor and delivery.